svregala/Yelp_Business_Search_iOS_App_Development/README.md

    [Insert Link]

 Notes:
-- Backend service is writtend in Node.js and is deployed on Google Cloud Platform (GCP)
+- Backend service is written in Node.js and is deployed on Google Cloud Platform (GCP)